 \subsection{Datasets}

-Since this is the first work on retrieval that utilizes the relational database for augmenting query representations, we design three novel retrieval tasks.
-Specifically, we construct two tasks with the Stack Exchange database and one task with the Amazon Product Catalog database from~\citet{relbench}.
+Since this is the first work on retrieval that utilizes the relational database for augmenting query representations, we design seven different tasks based on the Stack Exchange and Amazon Product Catalog databases available from~\citet{relbench}, and also the H\&M database from~\citet{relbench/new}.

-\paragraph{Stack Exchange} This dataset is collected from discussions in Stack Exchange\footnote{https://stackexchange.com/}, an online website for question-and-answering.
-All the information in this dataset is organized into the relational database, which consists of seven different tables (such as posts, users, and votes).
-In this work, based on this dataset, we design two retrieval tasks, as follows: \textbf{1) Answer Retrieval (Any Answer)} involves retrieving any answer posts made by other users in response to a specific question post. \textbf{2) Best Answer Retrieval (Best Answer)} is a more challenging task that aims to retrieve a single answer post that has been selected by the owner of the question post.
-In addition to those two retrieval tasks, we further consider two different scenarios by dividing the entire dataset by users (\textbf{SplitByUser}) or timestamps (\textbf{SplitByTime}).
-Specifically, for the first setting, the training, validation, and test sets are divided by users; therefore, there are no overlaps about users across these three subsets.
+\paragraph{Stack Exchange} This dataset is collected from discussions in Stack Exchange\footnote{\url{https://stackexchange.com/}}, an online website for question-answering, and organized into a relational database consisting of seven tables (such as posts, users, and votes).
+For this dataset, we design two retrieval tasks, as follows: \textbf{Answer Retrieval (Any Answer)} involves retrieving any answer posts made by any users in response to a question post. \textbf{Best Answer Retrieval (Best Answer)} is a more challenging task that aims to retrieve a single answer post that has been selected by the owner of the question post.
+Also, we further consider two different scenarios by dividing the entire dataset by users (\textbf{SplitByUser}) or timestamps (\textbf{SplitByTime}).
+For the first setting, training, validation, and test sets are divided by users (there are no overlapping users).
 Similarly, the later setting splits the dataset according to the timestamp that the post was made.
-Note that, for each retrieval instance, the information before the post timestamp is used to augment the query representation.
+For each retrieval instance, the information before the post timestamp is used to augment the query.

-\paragraph{Amazon Product Catalog} This dataset is collected from book reviews on the Amazon Product Catalog, which consists of three tables (such as users, products, and reviews) over the relational database.
-For this dataset, we introduce \textbf{3) Future Purchase Retrieval (Future Purchase)} as the retrieval task, which aims to predict any future book purchases of customers based on their current reviews as well as their previous purchases and reviews.
-Also, we construct two different settings for it, namely \textbf{ReviewToProduct} and \textbf{ProductToProduct}, where the first one uses the review text as a query while the latter one uses the product description as a query for retrieving future products.
+\paragraph{Amazon Product Catalog} This dataset is collected from book reviews on the Amazon Product Catalog, which consists of three tables (users, products, and reviews) over the relational database.
+For this dataset, we introduce \textbf{Future Purchase Retrieval (Future Purchase)} as the task, which aims to predict any future book purchases of customers based on their current reviews as well as their previous purchases and reviews.
+Also, we construct two different settings, namely \textbf{ReviewToProduct} and \textbf{ProductToProduct}, where the first one uses the review text as a query while the latter one uses the product description as a query for retrieval.